-Shares of green employment in total employment increased in all EU Member States between 2014 and 2020 except in Finland and Romania, where shares dropped by 3% and 15%, respectively.
-The largest increases in percentage terms were reported for Bulgaria (98%), Luxembourg (87%) and Ireland (79%).
+Shares of green employment in total employment increased in most EU Member States between 2014 and 2021.
+Exceptions were in Malta (-13%), Hungary (-13%), Romania (-12%), Finland (-8%), Latvia (-4%) and Cyprus (-1%).
+The largest increases were reported for Bulgaria (104%), Luxembourg (70%) and Poland (52%).

-The domains that account for most employment in the environmental economy differ between EU Member States.
-For example, employment in resource management activities (i.e. management of energy and of water resources) made up more than half of total environmental employment in Estonia, Finland, Luxembourg and Sweden in 2020.
-In contrast, employment in environmental protection activities (e.g. waste and wastewater management activities) accounted for most environmental employment in Belgium and Croatia (78% in both countries) and in Malta (73%) ^[8].
+The domains accounting for most employment in the environmental economy differ between EU Member States.
+For example, during 2021, employment in resource management activities (i.e. management of energy and of water resources) accounted for most environmental employment in Luxembourg (81%), Sweden (77%), Finland and Estonia (66% in both countries).
+In contrast, employment in environmental protection activities (e.g. waste and wastewater management activities) accounted for most environmental employment in Belgium (78%), Malta (75%), and Croatia (73%) [6].

-Shares of green employment in total employment were highest in Estonia and Finland, with green jobs making up more than 5% of all jobs in these countries in 2020, although the share in Finland had dropped slightly since 2014.
-Moreover, a share of just below 5% was reported for Luxembourg.
-The lowest shares, of less of 1.5%, were reported for the Netherlands, Malta, Germany and Belgium.
+Highest shares of green employment in total employment for 2021 were in Luxembourg and Estonia, with green jobs making up more than 5% of all jobs in these countries.
+Moreover, a share of close to 5% was reported for Finland and Austria.
+The lowest shares, of 1.5% or less, were reported for Hungary and Malta.

-✓ Supporting information
+∨ Supporting information